Cornell Law School: Apply

 Thank you for your interest in Cornell Law School.

-Apply via LSAC to the Juris Doctor Program at Cornell Law School (electronic application service).
+via LSAC to the Juris Doctor Program at Cornell Law School.
+Our students matriculate in the fall semester on a full-time basis.

-You must have taken the LSAT and have earned a baccalaureate degree from an accredited college or university.
-If you have questions about prerequisites or need more details, please contact the Admissions Office.
+Applicants must hold a baccalaureate degree from a regionally accredited college or university (or the international equivalent) and must take the Law School Admission Test (LSAT).
+If you have questions about your eligibility, please contact the Admissions Office.

-Your application and all supporting documents must be submitted through LSAC by the following deadlines:
+Your application and all supporting documents must be submitted through the Law School Admission Council (LSAC) by the following deadlines:

 - Early Decision Round I - November 1